gaia-pipeline/docs/content/develop-pipelines/ruby.md

 mkdir lib
 ```

 Add your entry ruby file in the lib folder.
-The name of the file should be the same like the name of the gem (`s.name` in gemspec):
+This file must be named `gaia.rb`.
+Other files can be named arbitrary:

 ```
 touch lib/gaia.rb